Virtua Tennis: World Tour: Ball Games

 A few minigames for a short play time.
 These are Blocker, Balloon Smash, Fruit Dash and Blockbuster.

 Tournament

 The players select a player and attempt to play through 6 matches in order to win a tournament.
 Courts are automatically selected.
 There is also a retry option which enables the player to try to win again and again.

 Exhibition

 The player selects a player, opponent and a court.

 Multiplayer

 Using the PSP's Wi-Fi capabilities, up to 4 players can compete in a tennis match.

 Reception

-In a GameSpot review, Virtua Tennis: World Tour received a score of 8.2.
-IGN gave the game "8.5".
-However, many critics were disappointed by the added element of two fictional female players, on the account of the high numbers of top players in the WTA.
+The game received "favorable" reviews according to the review aggregation website Metacritic.
+Many critics were disappointed, however, by the added element of two fictional female players, on the account of the high numbers of top players in the WTA.
+In Japan, Famitsu gave it a score of three sevens and one six for a total of 27 out of 40.